SaurabhChawla100/spark-radiant/README.md

    a) **Using Dynamic Filtering in Spark** - Please refer the docs for [Dynamic Filtering](docs/dynamicFilterInSpark.md).

+   b) **Using Size based Join ReOrdering in Spark** - Please refer the docs for [SizeBasedJoinReOrdering](docs/SizeBasedJoinOrderingRerInSpark.md).

-   b) **Add multiple value in the withColumn Api of Spark** - Till now you can add one by one columns using withColumn call with respect to spark dataframe.
+   c) **Add multiple value in the withColumn Api of Spark** - Till now you can add one by one columns using withColumn call with respect to spark dataframe.
 If we need to multiple column in dataframe there is need to call this withColumn again and again.
    For example